One killed in fatal head-on collision between tow truck, car on Livingston highway

 LIVINGSTON — One person was killed Friday morning after a tow truck and a car had a head-on collision in Livingston.

 According to Louisiana State Police, the two vehicles collided along La.
 444 near Acosta Lake and Jack Allen Road.
+State troopers responded to the scene at 8:50 a.m.

 Trending News